 One last thing:

-A resume and cover letter go together like a cannular and ultra-strength tape.
+A resume and a cover letter go together like a cannular and ultra-strength tape.

 For a physician assistant resume that gets interviews: